MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 [withStartDate(string startDate)](#withstartdate-string-startdate-)|[AdGroupBuilder](./AdGroupBuilder.md)|Sets the date when ads in the ad group start serving.
 [withStartDate(Object startDate)](#withstartdate-object-startdate-)|[AdGroupBuilder](./AdGroupBuilder.md)|Sets the date when ads in the ad group start serving.
 [withStatus(string status)](#withstatus-string-status-)|[AdGroupBuilder](./AdGroupBuilder.md)|Sets the ad group's status.
-[withTrackingTemplate(string trackingTemplate)](#withtrackingtemplate-string-trackingtemplate-)|[AdGroupBuilder](./AdGroupBuilder.md)|Sets the tracking template used by the ad group.
+[withTrackingTemplate(string trackingTemplate)](#withtrackingtemplate-string-trackingtemplate-)|[AdGroupBuilder](./AdGroupBuilder.md)|Sets the ad group's tracking template.

 ## <a name="build"></a>build
-Creates the ad group and returns an operation object that you can use to check whether the ad group was successfully added.
+Creates the ad group and returns an operation object that you use to check whether the ad group was successfully added.

 ### Returns
 |Type|Description|